MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 You can have more than one Trap statement in a script.
 Each error can be trapped by only one Trap statement.
-If an error occurs, and more than one Trap statement is available, Windows PowerShell uses the Trap statement with the most specific error type that matches the error.
+If an error occurs, and more than one Trap statement is available, PowerShell uses the Trap statement with the most specific error type that matches the error.

 The following script example contains an error.
 The script includes a